blueridgeboost/blueridgeboost.github.io/src/content/blog/trial-classes.md

 # Free Trial Coding Classes

-Open house every Sunday at 1pm!
+Open house every Sunday at 1 pm!

 Come in to see the space and meet the instructor!